 While an employer may have reasons for wanting to do a background check, as a potential employee, you also have rights and an expectation of privacy.
 For many types of information, an employer needs to get your written permission before they can get information about you.
 Once an employer has information about you, they must inform you if they take any adverse action against you because of that information.
 Additionally, an employer cannot use any of the information in a discriminatory manner.
 For more information about your rights concerning background checks, read below:

-While the laws vary between states, typically an employer can perform a background check.
-A 2018 survey found that 95% of employers report conducting one or more types of employment background screening.
-In fact, for some jobs, like any job that involves working with children, employers are required to perform background checks.
-It is legal for employers to inquire about an applicant’s background, however there are certain restrictions on questions about medical and genetic information.
+While the laws vary between states, it is legal for employers to inquire about an applicant’s background; however, there are certain restrictions on questions about medical and genetic information.
 Additionally, employers are prohibited from using the information obtained in ways that deny equal employment opportunity to anyone on a protected basis, by intent or by unlawful disparate impact.
 Some of the most common information an employer checks is:

 - Credit history

 - Drug tests

 - Past employers

 For a lot of information, like your school transcripts, medical records, or military service records, your employer needs permission first.
 An employer also needs your permission if they use an outside agency to gather any background information.
 If an employer gets your background report without your permission, you can contact the Federal Trade Commission (FTC).